 4. Around the worlds

 You may be more unfamiliar with this one.
-Set your bench up at a slight incline although many sources will go for a flat bench.
+Set your bench up at a slight incline, although many will go for a flat bench.
 However we find incline suits this much better.

 This may be for when you master the exercise however.
 The focus in the exercise is bringing it slowly down and really controlling the movement to build up that strength in your chest whilst it also works your shoulders slightly too.